hypo69/hypo/docs/gemini/ru/consultant/src/utils/date_time.py.md

 from src.logger.logger import logger

-MODE = 'dev' # This line is not used in the code
+ # This line is not used in the code

 class TimeoutCheck: